-Processing (123a) is not included in sections Broad patterns and Comparative advantages.
+^{} NDA is not included in Comparative advantages section, and Processing (123a) in Broad patterns and Comparative advantages sections.

 In the illustrations where the "industry groups" contain only non-energy manufactured products (BA to GI and KA to KI), "Energy", "NES" or "Services" groups are excluded, and some groups are different from those in the table above.
 "Food" includes categories KA to KI; "Chemical", categories GA to GI and BA to BC; "Steel", categories CA and CB; "Non-ferrous", category CC.